TheUpshot/presidential-precinct-map-2020/README.md

 ## General caveats

-- where possible we used official precinct boundaries provided by the states or counties, but in most cases these were not available and we generated boundaries ourselves, using L2 voter-file points to guess the precinct for each Census block group; this results in _generally accurate_ precinct boundaries, but can be rough in no- or very-low-population places like commercial areas or uninhabited rural land
+- Where possible, we used official precinct boundaries provided by the states or counties, but in most cases these were not available and we generated boundaries ourselves, using L2 voter-file points to guess the precinct for each census block group; this results in _generally accurate_ precinct boundaries, but can be rough in no- or very-low-population places like commercial areas or uninhabited rural land.
-  - because of this, spatially joining our precinct GeoJSON to other geographic datasets will likely yield less-than-ideal output
+  - Because of this, spatially joining our precinct GeoJSON to other geographic datasets will most likely yield less-than-ideal output.
-- some of the results we gathered are unofficial/uncertified, since the certified tabulations hadn't yet been released at time of gathering
+- Some of the results we gathered are unofficial/uncertified, since the certified tabulations hadn't yet been released at time of gathering.
-- a very small portion of the tabular precinct results (roughly 0.01%) could not be joined to the precinct boundaries, and thus these results are not present in the GeoJSON
+- A very small portion of the tabular precinct results (roughly 0.01%) could not be joined to the precinct boundaries, and thus these results are not present in the GeoJSON.
-- a few areas, such as rural Maine, Vermont, and Hawaii, contain no voters, and those polygons are excluded from the GeoJSON
+- A few areas, such as rural Maine, Vermont and Hawaii, contain no voters, and those polygons are excluded from the GeoJSON.

-## State by state data availability and caveats
+## State-by-state data availability and caveats

 |symbol|meaning|
 |:----:|:------|